-Your order of vegetable plug plants and herb plug plants has just arrived!
+Your order of vegetable plug plants and herbs in plug plants has just arrived!
 These young plants allow you to get a head start on sowing and save time in the vegetable garden.
-Among the most common are tomatoes, melons, cabbages, peppers and chillies, sweet potatoes, courgettes and aubergines for the vegetable garden, as well as basil, parsley, chives and mint for herb gardens.
-Here are the essential steps to properly receive, prepare and plant them to ensure their establishment and vigorous growth.
+Among the most common are tomatoes, melons, cabbages, peppers and chillies, sweet potatoes, courgettes, and aubergines for the vegetable garden, as well as basil, parsley, chives, and mint for herb gardens.
+Here are the essential steps to welcome, prepare, and plant them to ensure their establishment and vigorous growth.

 Unpack and check your vegetable plug plants

 Upon receipt, carefully open your package.
-The plug plants are packed in biodegradable cardboard trays that protect them during transport.
+The plug plants are packed in biodegradable cardboard shells to protect them during transit.
 Check that the plants are in good condition:

 - The leaves should be green and vigorous